isomerpages/mlaw-corp/news/speeches/_posts/2023-11-04-post-Speech by Min Edwin Tong at Opening Ceremony of 20th GA and 74th & 75th Council Meetings of APPA.md

 ---
-title: Speech by Min Edwin Tong at Opening Ceremony of 20th GA and 74th & 75th Council Meetings of APPA
+title: Speech by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at the Opening Ceremony of the 20th General Assembly and 74th & 75th Council Meetings of the Asian Patents Attorney Association
 permalink: /news/speeches/speech-2m-edwin-tong-opening-ceremony-20th-ga-appa-council-meetings/
 date: 2023-11-04
 layout: post